gardener/landscaper/docs/tutorials/03-simple-import.md

 The http echo server consists of a deployment, a service and a ingress object that are istalled using the [kubernetes manifest deployer](/docs/deployer/manifest.md)

-First resource that we have to create is the blueprint.<br>
+First resource that we have to create is the blueprint.
 The http echo blueprint imports a cluster to deploy the kubernetes resources, a namespace name and a ingress class.
 The ingress class is imported so that the responsible ingress controller can be set.
 (See the kubernetes [ingress docs](https://kubernetes.io/docs/concepts/services-networking/ingress/) for detailed documentation)